 In 2010 the Company started the development of the Lineynoye oil field with the construction of nine development wells, central processing facilities and 60 km export pipeline.
 Production commenced on schedule in late August 2010 and reached 3,000 bopd in Q1 2011 following fracture stimulation.
 Water injection for pressure maintenance commenced in June 2011.

 The 2011 work programme consisted of expanding the Lineynoye central process facility to 14,800 bpd, construction of 2 new pads, drilling of 14 development/delineation wells.
 Ten of the Pad 2 wells were fracture stimulated in November 2011.
-The Pad 2 wells have not responded nearly as well as the Pad 1 wells to fracture stimulation and a number of studies are underway to see if we can better understand these differences and how to deal with them (see Lineynoye and West Lineynoye Field).
+The Pad 2 wells did not responded nearly as well as the Pad 1 wells to fracture stimulation and a number of studies were underway to better understand the differences and how to deal with them in the future (see Lineynoye and West Lineynoye Oil Fields).

 The Pilot Production Design for the Arbuzovskoye oil field was approved by the Russian State Central Development Committee in November 2011.
 A 10 km pipeline and utility line were constructed from the Lineynoye central processing facility to the Arbuzovskoye field in Q1 2012.
-Six development wells were drilled at Arbuzovskoye in 2012/13 with plans in place for at least three more in the northern end of Arbuzovskoye in 2013 and possibly an additional six in the southern end in 2014.
+Production through the pipeline commenced in May 2012.
+The initial development programme consisted of 6 wells and was completed in March 2013.
+The initial plans were to fracture stimulate the Arbuzovskoye wells similar to Lineynoye Pad 1, however the development drilling identified a water sand immediately below the oil reservoir so this was not feasible.